areejimran/areejimran.github.io/README.md

   Software Engineering stood out substantially as I enjoy creating, assembling and the marketing aspect of this branch of computer science.

-  It may be challenging but there is an unexplainable adrenaline rush when you figure out how to get your program to run.
+  It may be challenging but there is an unexplainable adrenaline rush when you debugging your program.

   There is a lot of flexibility in how you can apply your major to the different career paths which I admire because there are a lot of opportunities.

-  I am one who is not afraid to ask questions, willingness to learn new approaches, emphasis on communication and dedicated to expanding my skills as well as programming languages.

->####Resume:
+>#### Resume:

-> ####Social Media:
+> #### Social Media:

 >LinkedIn: [Areej Imran's LinkedIn](www.linkedin.com/in/areej-imran-791b4a22a)

 >Instagram: its_areej

+  #### I am one who is not afraid to ask questions, willingness to learn new approaches, emphasis on communication and dedicated to expanding my skills as well as programming languages.

+### Programming languages: